 5. Resistance bands offer a novel approach to strength training

-Because elastic devices like resistance bands work your muscles in a different way to conventional devices, this produces a “novelty” effect for your muscles.
+Because elastic devices like resistance bands work your muscles in a different way than conventional devices, this produces a “novelty” effect for your muscles.
 Training differently from what you are used to offers a new stimulus for your muscles.

 6. Building muscle with resistance bands with subtle adjustments to the direction of pull